 PEOPLE AND THE CHURCH

-Human beings are created by God in his image; we are thus inherently valuable and made for relationship.
+Human beings are created by God in God's image; we are thus inherently valuable and made for relationship.
 To foster relationship, we engage in spiritual practices that connect us to God and others, we refrain from judgment while cultivating generosity and vulnerability, and we pursue our own maturity and well-being.
 We joyfully engage with all domains of human society -- work, play, science, the arts -- while being particularly committed to the Church, the community of people centered around Jesus.
 Through the Church, Jesus makes himself known to the world, empowering the Church by the Holy Spirit to carry forward his mission of reuniting us with God and bringing peace and justice into human society.

 The Bible is a unique communication that reveals God.
-Through the Bible, God reveals to us his heart, mind, and intentions for people and the created world.
+Through the Bible, God reveals to us God's heart, mind, and intentions for people and the created world.
 Rooted in particular times and places, the Bible has come to encompass multiple written works by varied authors from diverse backgrounds and cultures.
 Taken as a whole, the Bible tells the story of God’s unfolding relationship with humanity, with Jesus at the center.
 Our own stories are filled with meaning and purpose when understood as part of its narrative, and successful interpretation produces personal and communal fruitfulness.
 We interact with the Bible as we would a living being, bringing to it our questions, doubts, and fears, and expecting it to challenge, frustrate, inspire, and encourage us.

 I believe in God, the Father Almighty,